iLert/docs/integrations/discord.md

 ![](../.gitbook/assets/ilert%20%2888%29.png)

-4. Go to the alert sources tab and open the alert source whose incidents you want to publish in Discord.
-Click on **Incident actions** and then on **Create incident action**.
+4. Go to the alert sources tab and open the alert source whose alerts you want to publish in Discord.
+Click on **Alert actions** and then on **Create alert action**.

 ![](../.gitbook/assets/new_incident_action%20%2812%29.png)